ButterFrameworkTeam/ButterFramework/README.md

 ====================
 ButterFramework is under Unlicense license.
 For more informations, please see "LICENSE" file.

-Use Less.js for css compiling
+Use Less.js for css compiling.

 Use jQuery | MIT Licensed